Strut channel: Shapes

-The material used to form the channel is typically sheet metal with a thickness of 1.5 mm or 2.5 mm (12 or 14 gauge gauge;0.1046 inch or 0.0747 inch, respectively).
+The material used to form the channel is typically sheet metal with a thickness of 1.5 mm or 2.5 mm (12 or 14 gauge; 0.1046 inch or 0.0747 inch, respectively).

 Several variations are available with different hole patterns for mounting to walls and supports.
 Solid channel has no holes predrilled, and must either be drilled on site or mounted in another fashion.
 Punched channel has round holes, large enough for an M16 or 5/8 inch threaded steel rod or bolts, punched in the top of the channel at regular 48 mm (1 7/8 inch) centers.
 Half-slot channel has short, rounded end rectangular slots punched out on 50 mm (2 inch) centers.
 Slot channel has longer slots on 100 mm (4 inch) centers.
 In metric system based products, the eyelets are about 11×13 mm.

 In addition, shapes are manufactured with two lengths of channel welded together back to back, or three or four welded together in various patterns, to form stronger structural elements.